Overturned convictions in Canada: Connie Oakes

 Connie Oakes was convicted in November 2013 of second-degree murder in the stabbing death of Casey Armstrong in Medicine Hat, Alberta in May 2011.
 Following a two-week trial, Oakes was sentenced to life in prison with a 14-year minimum before parole eligibility.
 On April 6, 2016, the Alberta Court of Appeals overturned Oakes' conviction and ordered a new trial.
 On April 28, 2016, Oakes was released from the Edmonton Institution for Women.

 Gregory Parsons

 Gregory Parsons was convicted in 1994 of murdering his mother, Catherine Carroll, and sentenced to life imprisonment.
 After 68 days in prison, Parsons was released on bail pending resolution of his appeal.
 Prior to his retrial, DNA testing excluded him as the killer and the Newfoundland Supreme Court entered a verdict of acquittal in November 1998.
 In March 2002, he was awarded $650,000 in compensation by the Government of Newfoundland.
-In November 2002, Parsons' childhood friend, Brian Doyle pled guilty to the second-degree murder of Catherine Carroll.
+In November 2002, Parsons' childhood friend, Brian Doyle pleaded guilty to the second-degree murder of Catherine Carroll.
 In September 2005, Parsons was awarded an additional $650,000 by the Government of Newfoundland.